-On a scale of 1 (very unsupportive) to 5 (very supportive), how do you feel about Council's intention to sell The Rex building given the Hepburn Hub at The Rex project has Do you have any alternative ideas that you think Council could investigate that might warrant keeping the building in 1 ' ' Why did you identify your level of support above? question?
+On a scale of 1 (very unsupportive) to 5 (very supportive), how do you feel about Council's intention to sell The Rex building given the Hepburn Hub at The Rex project has Do you have any alternative ideas that you think Council could investigate that might warra been discontinued?
+Why did you identify your level of support above? question?
 Please provide a short description of the idea.
 I suggest a dual public/private space, with the following: 1.
 A cinema/theatre space.
-We are sorely lacking in spaces for community performance and there is no alternative place for the cinema.
-The town hall is inadequate for performances and I believe the town would benefit hugely from a revamped dual cinema and theatre space.
+We are sorely lacking in spaces for community performance and t cinema.
+The town hall is inadequate for performances and I believe the town would benefit h cinema and theatre space.
 2. A new home for the library, since it's too small for our growing community.
-3. Decent longer-term car parking space, given how hard it is to get a spot most of the time in Vincent St. I am strongly against selling this asset.
+3. Decent longer-term car parking space, given how hard it is to get a spot most of the time in I am strongly against selling this asset.
 The financial hit in selling the asset 4.
-A shared workspace/hub for people who work remotely but want to get out of the house from time to time (or don't have a outweighs the benefit of keeping it as a council property and repurposing it good home office).
-It could have facilities like computer hire, printing and scanning, video conference-equipped and standard for the community. meeting rooms.
-This could help offset the cost but also provide significant community benefit.
-The time/money already invested should not be wasted.
-It's location and incetting rooms.
-This could help onset the cost but also provide significant community benefit. unique location, facilities and profile should be made available for the community to explore other community options.
+A shared workspace/hub for people who work remotely but want to get out of the house f good home office).
+It could have facilities like computer hire, printing and scanning, video cor 1 for the community. meeting rooms.
+This could help offset the cost but also provide significant community benef The time/money already invested should not be wasted.
+It's location and unique location, facilities and profile should be made available for the 1 community to explore other community options.
 Relocation of Visitor Information Centre, along with accessible public toilets.
-Relocation of library.
-Cinema. should have been done now as one of the original cinema builders we put in The food to the first of the fi a lot of effort ,time and community money this would have all been a waste The COMMUNITY CINEMA!!!!!
+Relocation of lik should have been done now as one of the original cinema builders we put in 1 a lot of effort ,time and community money this would have all been a waste The COMMUNITY CINEMA!!!!!
 The REX Hub is an extremely important asset for the community.
-Because The Local theatre is the most important part of the REX, a designated community meeting areawould be useful for a variety of the council has poorly managed the project and it has run way over the local groups.
+Because The Local theatre is the most important part of the REX, a designated community meeting ar the council has poorly managed the project and it has run way over the local groups.
 1 budget it is absolutely no reason to unload the project by selling it off.
-Some interesting shops would be good of interest to local residents , , , , , , Opportunities for shared working spaces.
+Some interesting shops would be good of interest to local residents Opportunities for shared working spaces.
 Event hire: Workshops Performance/rehearsal area Exhibitions Library Kid / community group space Forest school.
 Night classes.
 Museum/local interest.
 Meeting rooms.
-Studio space.
-I think it's a massive asset for the community and the opportunity to realise Community services. its potential remains - especially if new plan has scope to evolve along with community need.
-Flexible/modular space to adapt to community needs.
-Given Council's financial position, and the unknown cost of completing the 5 project it's simply not viable nor responsible. no
+I think it's a massive asset for the community and the opportunity to realise Studio space.
+Community services. its potential remains - especially if new plan has scope to evolve along with Community services.
+1 Flexible/modular space to adapt to community needs.
+Given Council's financial position, and the unknown cost of completing the in the unknown cost of completing the